 Faculty Fellowship Opportunities

 Penn State faculty members and established research scientists in the social and behavioral sciences at UP and the College of Medicine at all career levels are eligible.
-The alternate avenue of support for Commonwealth Campus Faculty is the OVPR Research Collaboration Fellowship, also supported by the SSRI.
+The alternate avenue of support for Commonwealth Campus Faculty is the Commonwealth Campus Research Collaboration Development Program, also supported by the SSRI.

 Applications should first be submitted for approval to the Department Heads of each faculty member who is seeking a course release.
 Once the Heads’ approval is obtained, the application should be forwarded to the PI’s College Dean.
 [Collaborative Fellows applications will require that one of the collaborators serve as PI for this purpose.]
 Each Dean may submit up to two Mentored and three Collaborative Fellows proposals to email@example.com.

 - October 11: Deans forward up to two Mentored and up to three Collaborative Fellowship proposals, along with their own and the Department Head(s) statements of support, to the SSRI (firstname.lastname@example.org);